Bridge Patient Engagement Platform Interfaces Seamlessly with EHR and RCM Software Systems

 Bridge has a well-established relationship with Mirth®, the healthcare industry leader in health system interconnectivity.
 Mirth® is a middle engine that specializes in converting electronic data into standardized templates.
 Mirth®’s data conversion technology and Bridge expertise in interface development make clients able to integrate data bidirectionally from all file types.

 Is Bridge a 2015 ONC certified patient portal?

 Yes.
 Bridge is a 2015 certified patient portal.
-Bridge was certified by SLI Compliance for 2015 Edition Module EHR / Ambulatory * ONC Health IT Certification.
-This designates that healthcare providers/organizations can use the patient portal for Merit-Based Incentive Payment System (MIPS) pathway of the MACRA Quality Payment Program.
+SLI Compliance certified Bridge for 2015 Edition Module EHR / Ambulatory * ONC Health IT Certification.
+This certification designates that healthcare providers/organizations can use the ONC patient portal for the Merit-Based Incentive Payment System (MIPS) pathway of the MACRA Quality Payment Program.

 Bridge certified on the highest number of criteria (16 modular EHR criteria) of any EHR-independent 3rd party patient portal solution.

 Bridge Patient Portal v2.0, certification date: Jul 3, 2018, certification ID number: 15.05.05.1947.BRID.01.00.0.180703